 This graph shows the weight loss results over 24 weeks

 Research and ethic committee of the department of psychology of City University London approval number: PSYETH (UPTD) 12/13 71.
-The results of the trial are being presented at the research conference of the British Journal of General Practice in March 2020.
+The results of the trial were presented at the research conference of the British Journal of General Practice in March 2020.
 Clinical trials registration number ISRCTN75203062.
 View the study in full at http://www.isrctn.com/ISRCTN75203062

 How much better Slimpod listeners said they were eating